© 2022 GOECO | All rights reserved

-Holidays: During some holidays, the children will be out of school and the project will not be running as scheduled.
+Holidays: During some holidays, the children will be out of school and the project will not run as scheduled.
 During this time, volunteers will be primarily involved in cleaning tasks, renovations and leading the Kid’s Club.

 Laundry: Laundry service is provided for a small additional fee.

-Accommodations: You will stay in a shared dorm-style room at a center in Sigatoka with four to six, single-gender volunteers per room.
-There are refrigerators at the accommodation for your convenience and the closest supermarket is just a five-minute walk away.
+Accommodations: You will stay in a shared dorm-style room at a center in Sigatoka with four to six single-gender volunteers per room.
+There are refrigerators at the accommodation and the closest supermarket is just a five-minute walk away.

 Food: Three meals a day are provided during the week and two meals a day are provided on the weekends.
-Breakfast is Western-style and lunch and dinner are typically Fijian-style and on occasion Indian or Western.
+Breakfast is Western-style and lunch and dinner are typically Fijian-style and, occasionally, Indian or Western.
 There is also a local supermarket, a five-minute walk from the center where you can purchase snacks and additional food items.